3 Steps to Eliminating Tensor Fasciae Latae

 Now that you understand the many possible root causes of TFL pain, it’s clear to see that an effective approach requires restoring proper function to the dysfunctional synergists and not just poking and prodding at the poor tensor fasciae latae.

-What are some common problems associated with Tensor Fasciae Latae Pain?
+Tensor Fasciae Latae Pain?

 When there's pain in the tensor fasciae latae, it doesn't function optimally.